51Degrees/specifications/pipeline-specification/features/access-to-results.md

 Firstly, these are the mechanisms for getting Element Data:

-1. It must be possible to get Element Data by supplying the string key for the element.
+1. It MUST be possible to get Element Data by supplying the string key for the element.
 For example:

    ```c#